-- The LGA states that a council cannot impose a development contribution if a financial contribution has already been imposed on a development for the same purpose.
-13 Despite this provision, confusion and concerns were raised about the potential for double-charging under both regimes for the same development. - To address this confusion and concern, the RLAA removed financial contributions from the RMA.
+- 172. The policy intent of financial and development contributions are distinct but both relate to the effects arising from development.
+Financial contributions are intended to address the effects of activities on the environment, which may include making a contribution to a council that provides infrastructure to address the effects of a new development.
+Development contributions are intended to address the fiscal effect of development on councils in terms of requiring new infrastructure to service growth. - 173.
+The LGA states that a council cannot impose a development contribution if a financial contribution has already been imposed on a development for the same purpose.12 Despite this provision, confusion and concerns were raised about the potential for double-charging under both regimes for the same development. - 174.
+To address this confusion and concern, the RLAA removed financial contributions from the RMA.
 That amendment included a transitional period of five years, meaning that from April 2022 councils will no longer be able to require a financial contribution as a resource consent condition or as a permitted activity standard.
 The intent of this transitional period was to provide councils with the opportunity to identify alternative sources of funding in lieu of financial contributions.
-The five year period was applied to allow city/district councils time to consider their need to review and amend, or create development contribution policies in accordance with the Long Term Plan three year review cycle. - 178.
-The Ministry of Education (MoE), under delegation from the Minister of Education, uses notices of requirement (NoRs) for designations for the development of state schools.
-An Environment Court decision in March 201914 determined that the Environment Court can impose financial contribution conditions on NoRs on appeal, under section 174 of the RMA.
+The five year period was applied to allow city/district councils time to consider their need to review and amend, or create development contribution policies in accordance with the Long Term Plan three year review cycle.